 In order to fully remove COMpfun from your computer system, we recommend that you follow the removal instructions underneath this article.
 If the first two manual removal steps do not seem to work and you still see COMpfun or programs, related to it, we suggest what most security experts advise – to download and run a scan of your computer with a reputable anti-malware program.
 Downloading this software will not only save you some time, but will remove all of COMpfun files and programs related to it and will protect your computer against such intrusive apps and malware in the future.

 - Guide 1: How to Remove COMpfun Trojan from Windows.

-- Guide 2: Get rid of COMpfun Trojan from Mac OS X.
+- Guide 2: Get rid of COMpfun Trojan on Mac OS X.

-- Guide 3: Remove COMpfun Trojan from Google Chrome.
+- Guide 3: Remove COMpfun Trojan in Google Chrome.

 - Guide 4: Erase COMpfun Trojan from Mozilla Firefox.

 - Guide 5: Uninstall COMpfun Trojan from Microsoft Edge.

 - Guide 6: Remove COMpfun Trojan from Safari.

 - Guide 7: Eliminate COMpfun Trojan from Internet Explorer.